benjymous/annotations/sandman/sandman.70.md

 - #### Panel 7

   ...But it is not known why Despair should create the eyes.
-Perhaps because she skewers her own eye in the Brief Lives arc?
-[Insert exact reference here]
+Perhaps because she skewers her own eye in the Brief Lives arc? ([41:20.5](sandman.41.md#page-20))

 - #### Panel 8